-angura Literally an abbreviation of “underground”, this was a loose theatre movement in the 1960s and 1970s, led by Shūji Terayama, Jūrō Kara, Makoto Satō and Tadashi Suzuki, and part of Japan’s vibrant general counterculture movement at the time.
-Angura reacted against the formal realism of Shingeki to create wild, anarchic productions in theatres, tents and outdoors.
+angura Literally an abbreviation of “underground”, this was a loose theatre movement in the 1960s and 1970s, led by Shūji Terayama, Jūrō Kara, Makoto Satō and Tadashi Suzuki, and part of Japan’s vibrant general counterculture and underground arts scene at the time.
+Angura reacted against the formal realism of shingeki to create wild, anarchic productions in theatres, tents and outdoors.
 It explored primitive and provocative themes, and was associated with avant-garde contemporary cinema as well as groundbreaking art and graphic design.
-Its main practitioners later went on to create and be involved with Japan’s first performing arts festivals and public and corporate performing arts centres in the 1980s and 1990s.
+Its main practitioners later went on to create and be involved with Japan’s first performing arts festivals as well as public and corporate performing arts centres in the 1980s and 1990s.

 Ankoku Butoh / Butoh A new form of Japanese dance that evolved in the 1950s and 1960s, and continues today.
-Its name literally means “dance of utter darkness” and enjoys popularity overseas.
+Its name literally means “dance of utter darkness” and the movement also enjoys immense popularity overseas.

 Arts Council Tokyo Part of Tokyo Metropolitan Foundation for History and Culture, this major Tokyo public subsidy body grew out of the dubiously named Tokyo Culture Creation Project and funds many of the major arts events in the city.

 Bunkamura A large cultural facility opened in 1989 by the Tokyu Group (the rival of the Seibu Saison Group), its two theatre spaces regularly host major commercial productions, touring international musicals and dance works, as well as Kabuki.
 The first director of the Orchard Hall theatre space was Makoto Satō.

 Concerned Theatre Japan A journal about angura founded by David G Goodman, the scholar who did more than any other to introduce angura theatre to western audiences during its peak and in subsequent years.